Table of Contents

 In 2020, the world was in lockdown.
 Meanwhile, Alistair Hay, the founder of Emerald Guitars, tried his hand at designing the very first Emerald Acoustic Lap Steel Slide Guitar.

-It was a welcome distraction and inspiration during a difficult time, and so he named it Solace.
-Now, refined and improved, Solace is up for grabs for performers looking for a sleek slide guitar to glide on.
+It was a welcome distraction and inspiration during a difficult time, so he named it Solace.
+Now refined and improved, Solace is available for performers looking for a sleek slide guitar to glide on.

 Features of The Solace